haoxsia/haoxsia.github.io/_research/others-cnts.md

 We also implement photoluminescence excitation (PLE) spectrometry to investigate chirality indices of PFT-sorted-s-SWCNTs. **Fig.A** shows the pristine SWCNTs as a control group, showing all possible chiralities of the SWCNTs.
 After selectively sorted by PFT, the underlying background and SWCNTs species were greatly reduced in **Fig.B**.
 But the fluorescence intensity of chirality (9,5)-SWCNTs remained strongest.
 This is because the PFT selectively extracts the chirality of (9,5), and subsequently the chiralities of (n,m)=(8,6), (7,5) and (10,5).

 In brief, the PFT polymer is useful to enrich the chiralities of s-SWCNTs from the mixtures.
 This provides a facile and simple strategy for microelectronics and photovoltaic applications.
-For more details see our paper [here](https://www.degruyter.com/document/doi/10.1515/ntrev-2018-0041/html)
+For more details see our article [here](https://www.degruyter.com/document/doi/10.1515/ntrev-2018-0041/html)

 ------